 Selection will be carried out by the Norwich Film Festival team.
 No correspondence will be entered into regarding the selection process and the decision of the Festival Committee is final.

 We aim to inform successful applicants by the middle of February 2015 at the latest.

 All successful submissions will be listed on our website (www.norwichfilmfestival.co.uk) and successful applicants will be notified by email or over the phone.

-We will also request that successful applicants send us digital press kits and that you arrange print transport during that period.
-Please only send this after you have been selected, and NOT during application.
+We will also request that applicants send a digital press kit.
+Please only send printed materials you have been selected, and NOT during application.

 Festival Screenings and Scheduling

 All screenings during the Festival period will take place at the discretion of the Festival.
 We reserve the right to make changes to the advertised schedule at any time for any reason and will not accept liability for any costs incurred as a result of such changes.

 No film may be withdrawn from the Norwich Film Festival programme after its selection/participation has been confirmed without the prior agreement of Norwich Film Festival.